dfelinto/blender-manual/lighting/ambient_occlusion.rst

 :guilabel:`Passes`
    Set the number of pre-processing passes, between **0** (no pre-processing) to **10**.
 Keeping the pre-processing passes high will increase render time but will also clear some artifacts and over-occlusions.
 :guilabel:`Error`
    This is the tolerance factor for approximation error (i.e. the max allowed difference between approximated result and fully computed result).
-The lower, the slower the render, but the more accurate the results… Ranges between **0.0** and **10.0**, defaults to **0.250**.
+The lower, the slower the render, but the more accurate the results...
+Ranges between **0.0** and **10.0**, defaults to **0.250**.

 :guilabel:`Pixel Cache`
    When enabled, it will keep values of computed pixels to interpolate it with its neighbors.
-This further speeds up the render, generally without visible loss in quality…
+This further speeds up the render, generally without visible loss in quality...

 :guilabel:`Correction`
    A correction factor to reduce over-occlusion.
 Ranges between **0.0** (no correction) to **1.0**.